Shop

 FTW Robotics designs and manufactures Hopper in San Diego, California, writes the Build Fly Code curriculum, operates the platform, and runs the BFCC competition system.
 We've been involved in classroom drone education since 2018, first as Parrot's education partner and reseller for the Mambo, and now as the manufacturer of Hopper, the platform we built to replace the Mambo when Parrot ended production.

 FTW serves the full training arc, from upper elementary through service academies.
-Customers include fifth grade STARBASE programs at the elementary end and the United States Naval Academy at the post-secondary end, with middle school, high school CTE, and college engineering programs in between.
+Customers include upper elementary classrooms and fifth grade STARBASE programs at the elementary end and the United States Naval Academy at the post-secondary end, with middle school, high school CTE, and college engineering programs in between.
 Hopper is the training spine across a learner's pre-career years.

 We don't outsource hardware.